MarkusThill/BitBully/README.md

 # Define a Connect-4 board as an array (7 columns x 6 rows)
 # You may also define the board using a numpy array if numpy is installed
 # 0 = Empty, 1 = Yellow, 2 = Red
+# Here, the left column represents the bottom row of the board
 board_array = [
     [0, 0, 0, 0, 0, 0],
     [0, 0, 0, 0, 0, 0],